flschiavoni/textures/README.md

 ==========

 The score is like:
-1. Open img/Textures.bmp in GIMP and edit it.
+1. Open an image with GIMP and edit it.
-2. Export the BMP in GIMP using `Ctrl + E`
+2. Export the the image as BMP in GIMP using `Ctrl + E`
 3. Use the update.sh script to monitor changes in Texture.bmp
 4. Update.sh will use towav to convert Textures.bmp to Textures.bmp.wav
 5. Use VLC in loop mode to keep Textures.bmp.wav playing forever.
 Yes, it can glitch...